How to Send Email Notifications from ESP32 using CircuitDigest Cloud

 Sending Email Using MSP430 Launchpad and ESP8266

-Learn how to send an email using MSP430 Launchpad and ESP8266 Wi-Fi module when a fire sensor detects smoke, enabling basic IoT email alerts.
+Learn how to send an email using the MSP430 Launchpad and ESP8266 Wi-Fi module when a fire sensor detects smoke, enabling basic IoT email alerts.

 IoT Based Contactless Body Temperature Monitoring using Raspberry Pi with Camera and Email Alert